 Security

-ExpanDrive utilizes Transport Layer Security (TLS) wherever possible to ensure secure encrypted data transport.
 The only exception is plain unencrypted FTP, which transports data and credentials in plain text.
 It is strongly recommended you use FTPS or SFTP (SSH transport) as opposed to unencrypted FTP.

-Many cloud storage services utilize the OAuth 2 protocol to authenticate users and provide applications like ExpanDrive an API key for usage.
+Many cloud storage services utilize the OAuth2 protocol to authenticate users and provide applications like ExpanDrive an API key for usage.

 OAuth authentication supports multi-factor authentication (MFA) flows and SSO like ADFS, Okta, Duo and others with no additional setup.